RigsOfRods/docs.rigsofrods.org/source/terrain-creation/object-format.md

 end
 ```

-A friction settings tool can be accesed in-game through the Tools tab of the Top Menubar.
+A friction settings tool can be accessed in-game through the Tools tab of the Top Menubar.
 Use this to check if the friction is correctly applied to the object.

 ## Animations